 But how feasible is this?
 Some experts are skeptical.
 Although research has progressed quite a bit in the last few decades, there are some hurdles to overcome for this type of surgery to be a success, and they’re big ones.
 Here are three things to think about- we’d love to hear your opinion!

 #1- Scientists haven’t figured out how to reattach two parts of an injured spinal cord in ONE patient.
 This would be an amazing breakthrough in itself- can you imagine, spinal cord injuries and paralysis being easy fixes?
-There have been some incredible advances in animal research- read about rats and dogs that are on the forefront of medical discovery, providing hope to patients with spinal cord injuries.
+There have been some incredible advances in animal research- read about dogs that are on the forefront of medical discovery, providing hope to patients with spinal cord injuries.
 But until doctors can completely fix a severed spinal cord within one patient’s body, many feel that it’s out of the realm of possibility to successfully attach two un-related spinal cords together.

 #2- This proposed procedure is technically one big organ transplant.
 With heart, kidney, lung, and other organ transplants, organ rejection is a big hurdle to overcome.
 While there have been advances in medications and techniques to reduce the likelihood of organ rejection (read about horses and rabbits helping to reduce the risk of organ rejection), some researchers feel that this type of transplant is out of the question.